TEACHING ONLINE: MORE EFFICIENT & FLEXIBLE

 Another obstacle that I can think of is that adult learners, being more established in life, can be more resistant to change.
 Their maturity and life experiences they’ve had can lead many to be hesitant in accepting new ideas.
 Is there any truth in this, and if so, what advice do you give these individuals to overcome such hurdles?

 Yes, for sure.
 This is especially the case with adult learners who have been working in a role for many years and now need to prove their skills with a formal qualification.
-They can often resent having to do formal study on top of their workload.
+They can often resent having to do a formal study on top of their workload.

-I try to be as encouraging and respectful as possible, and offer them the chance to demonstrate and build on their existing skills and knowledge in assessments.
+I try to be as encouraging and respectful as possible and offer them the chance to demonstrate and build on their existing skills and knowledge in assessments.
 I find that if they give it a chance, they’re often surprised that they can fine-tune some of their existing skills – and it’s a real confidence booster to finally have that formal qualification that many modern workplaces demand.

 You mentioned that you had a couple of depressing years as “cannon fodder” in your previous working environment.
 If you were to go back in time, would you choose to skip this altogether and start your e-learning journey earlier?
 What three things would you change in your past life and why?

 That’s an interesting question!
-All my experiences have been valuable, because they’ve pointed me in this direction.
+All my experiences have been valuable because they’ve pointed me in this direction.
 If I could go back in time, I would move into e-learning much more quickly, get clearer on my skillset and what I have to offer, and be more assertive about seeking opportunities.

 And I would follow some sage advice I found online a few years ago about how to focus on what you want and go for it: